About Us

 Who We Are

-The Elgin Middlesex Oxford Workforce Planning and Development Board works to provide stakeholders with quality labour market information to make decisions which result in a thriving, viable economy.
+The Elgin Middlesex Oxford Workforce Planning and Development Board (EMOWPDB) works to provide stakeholders with quality labour market information to make decisions which result in a thriving, viable economy.

 Our aim is to help improve the coordination of community responses to labour market issues and needs.